iCrawl/discord-vscode/README.md

 ## Features

-* Shows what you are editing in VSCode with no bullsh*t involved.
+* Shows what you are editing in VSCode with no bullsh*t involved
+* Support for over 50 of the most popular languages
-* Enable/Disable Rich Presence for individual workspaces (enabled by default).
+* Enable/Disable Rich Presence for individual workspaces (enabled by default)
 * Automatic reconnect after losing internet or a discord restart/crash. (defaults to 20 reconnect attempts)
 * Custom string support